open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 new logs according to the new configuration.
 The configuration file has to be no more than 4 KiB.
 In case the file is larger than 4 KiB, only the first 4 KiB of content will be read.

+The log file might not be a proper text file format to achieve the goal of having minimal overhead and bounded resource usage: it may have trailing `NULL`s if log text is less than configured size; once write operation reaches the end, it will start from beginning and overwrite existing text.

 ## References